shiftan/simple_sagemaker/README.md

 - A **task** is a logical step that runs on a defined input and provide output.
 It's defined by providing a local code path, entrypoint, and a list of additional local dependencies
 - A SageMaker **job** is a **task** instance, i.e. a single **job** is created each time a **task** is executed
     - State is maintained between consecutive execution of the same **task** (see more [below](#Task-state-and-output))
-    - Task can be markd as completed, to avoid re-running it next time (unlesss eforced otherwise)
+    - Task can be marked as completed, to avoid re-running it next time (unless enforced otherwise)
-- A **prjoect** is a series of related **tasks**, with possible depencencies
+- A **project** is a series of related **tasks**, with possible dependencies
-    - The output of a completed task can be consumed as input by a consequetive task
+    - The output of a completed task can be consumed as input by a consecutive task

 # Main features
 1. "Simpler" - Except for holding an AWS account credentials, no other pre-configuration nor knowledge is assumed (well, almost :).
 Behind the scenes you get:
-    - Jobs IAM role creation, including policies for accesing needed S3 buckets
+    - Jobs IAM role creation, including policies for accessing needed S3 buckets
     - Building and uploading a customized docker image to AWS (ECS service)
     - Synchronizing local source code / input data to a S3 bucket
     - Downloading the results from S3
     - ...
 2. "Cheaper" - ["pay only for what you use"](https://aws.amazon.com/sagemaker/pricing/), and save [up to 90% of the cost](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html) with spot instances, which got used by default!
-3. Abstraction of how data is maintianed on AWS (S3 service)
+3. Abstraction of how data is maintained on AWS (S3 service)
     - No need to mess with S3 paths, the data is automatically
-    - State is automaticall maintained between consequetive execution of **jobs** that belongs to the same **task**
+    - State is automatically maintained between consecutive execution of **jobs** that belongs to the same **task**
 4. A simple way to define how data flows between **tasks** of the same **project**, e.g. how the first **task**'s outputs is used as an input for a second **task**
-5. (Almost) no code changes are to youe existing code - the API is mostly wrapped by a command line interface (named `ssm`) to control the execution (a.k.a implement the **runner**, see below)
+5. (Almost) no code changes are to the existing code - the API is mostly wrapped by a command line interface (named `ssm`) to control the execution (a.k.a implement the **runner**, see below)
     - In most cases it's only about 1 line for getting the environment configuration (e.g. input/output/state paths and running parameters, see [below](#Configuration)) and passing it on to the original code
 6. Easy customization of the docker image (based on a pre-built one)
 7. The rest of the SageMaker advantages, which (mostly) behaves "normally" as defined by AWS, e.g.